motionmavericks/photo-platform/memory-bank/activeContext.md

 The project is currently in Phase 1 (Foundation), with core infrastructure and basic features implemented.
 The focus is transitioning to Phase 2 (Core Features) with an emphasis on implementing the admin API for photo management and public gallery features.

 ## Recent Changes
-1. **Authentication System**
+1. **UI Components**
+   - Created PhotoCard for individual photo display
+   - Built PhotoGrid with tag filtering
-   - Implemented Supabase admin authentication
+   - Implemented AlbumGrid for album management
-   - Added login/logout functionality
+   - Added ImageUpload with drag & drop
-   - Created password reset flow
+   - Created TagInput with suggestions
-   - Protected admin routes

-2. **UI Framework**
-   - Integrated shadcn/ui components
-   - Implemented theme switching
+2. **Testing & Configuration**
-   - Added responsive layouts
+   - Added test page to verify components
-   - Set up component library
+   - Fixed Next.js image configuration
+   - Resolved hydration issues
+   - Improved tag input functionality

 3. **Development Setup**
    - Configured Next.js 15